FlamesX-128/denoTag/README.md

 # **Deno Tag**
-It is an html preprocessor that includes a tag called "deno" where you can execute code.
+A simple html preprocessor for deno.

 ## **Change Log:**
 This is the list of changes: